 Placements and Directions of Laughing Buddha At Home

-When placing a Laughing Buddha charm in the house as a Feng Shui cure, a common tradition is to rub the Budai’s tummy every day.
+When placing a Laughing Buddha charm in the house as a Feng Shui cure, a common tradition is to rub the Buddha’s tummy every day.
 This practice is believed to make the Laughing Buddha happy so he will grant your wishes in return.

-Make sure to rub his tummy with a positive, happy attitude, remember that the Laughing Buddha loves joy and happiness from people around him.
+Make sure to rub his tummy with a positive, happy attitude, and remember that the Laughing Buddha loves joy and happiness from people around him.

 It’s best to get a relatively big Laughing Buddha, at least 2 to 3 feet in height so you can actually rub the stomach.